GENERATIONS OF CRAFTMANSHIP

 By entering production in Nepal, we are not expecting our Nepalese partners to adopt methods of unsustainable mass production.
 Occasionally, this means production can be somewhat unconventional and complicated.
 But we deeply believe that the time intensive and handmade nature of Nepalese crafting results in the most beautiful products.

-In Nepal, we manufacture a range of products – from highly artisanal handmade items to more everyday objects made on a larger scale.
+In Nepal, we manufacture a range of products – from highly artisanal handmade items to objects made on a larger scale.
 Our handmade products support Nepal’s beautiful cultural heritage and the region’s tradition of nomadic livestock herding.
 While our items made on a larger scale provide important investment and capability development for Nepal’s young textile industry.
 This strategy enables us to build a diversified and sustainable business in Nepal while we invest in the exploration and development of lesser known fibers in the region, like yak and Sartuul wool.

 All it takes is one touch to understand why cashmere is a beloved luxury material across the world.
 Cashmere originates from the highlands of Northern India, Nepal, Tibet, and Mongolia.
 The material is deeply important to the local craft communities in this region, where the traditional way of raising cashmere goats still practiced.

 We are aware of the difficulties connected to working with cashmere.
 Cashmere is a rare luxury material and we intentionally treat it as such.
 We commit to using cashmere very thoughtfully, only producing it in a limited number of pieces where its unparalleled softness can fully be appreciated.
-For us, this means producing a small line of cashmere products in Nepal where we can support the region’s traditional herders, Nepalese craftspeople, and the country’s budding textile industry.
+For us, this means producing a small line of cashmere products in Nepal where we can support the region’s traditional herders, craftspeople, and budding textile industry.

-For our handspun and handwoven cashmere products, we have found a very small community in Nepal from whom we are able to source cashmere responsibly while also supporting their traditional methods of craftsmanship.
+For our handspun and handwoven cashmere products, we have found a small community in Nepal from whom we are able to source cashmere responsibly while also supporting their traditional methods of craftsmanship.
 The handspinners buy cashmere from small nomadic goatherds who roam between the Himalayas and the Tibetan Plateau.
 Then, they make beautiful cashmere yarn entirely by hand – from sorting to carding, dying, and spinning.
 Local handweavers then use this yarn to create exquisite cashmere items on traditional handlooms.

 To reduce the burden of our virgin cashmere use, our machine knit cashmere products are blended with a 40% mix of linen.
 Linen is a highly sustainable material as it can be grown in almost any climate, is naturally pest resistant, and requires very little water.
 Blending our machine knit cashmere with linen also increases the durability of the delicate cashmere fibers while maintaining its softness and natural beauty.
 The yarn for our machine knit cashmere products is sourced from a trusted supplier of high-grade cashmere from China.